plasmo-dev/Plasmo.jl/docs/src/documentation/solvers/solvers.md

 ## JuMP Solvers
 Any `MathProgBase` compliant JuMP solver can be used to solve a `ModelGraph` object.
 In this case, the entire `ModelGraph` will be aggregated into a JuMP model and will use the JuMP `solve` function.
-The solution updates the `ModelGraph` nodes and `Linkconstraints` with corresponding variable and dual values.
+The solution updates the `ModelGraph` nodes and `LinkConstraint`s with corresponding variable and dual values.

 ## Plasmo Solvers
 Built-in Plasmo solvers include a `BendersSolver` and `LagrangeSolver`